 (viii) the relief sought.

-(2) If a claimant files the claim and deposits with
+(2) If a claimant files the claim then the State's

-(D) If no claim is filed or bond given within the 45 day period as
+(D) If no claim is filed within the 45-day period as

 described in subsection (C) of this Section, the State's Attorney shall declare the property forfeited and shall promptly notify the owner and all known interest holders of the property and the Director of the Illinois Department of State Police of the declaration of forfeiture and the Director shall dispose of the property in accordance with law.

 (Source: P.A.
 100-512, eff.
 7-1-18; 100-699, eff.
 8-3-18; 100-1163, eff.
 12-20-18.)